 They fund the war machine, the fossil fuel industries, and the largest monopoly corporations.
 Is it any wonder that our country has been steadily and inexorably sliding toward a corporatocracy?

-and Rocky Mountain Public Banking Institute
+- For more info, check out the Public Banking Institute and Rocky Mountain Public Banking Institute

 Public banking divests from Wall Street while investing in Main Street, chartering a City Public Bank to collect taxpayer money and allocate the proceeds for the local community's health and well being, and for a sustainable future.